Nextiva / Blog / Customer Experience

 • Set up IVR, allowing it to route calls to the right agent without requiring a human intermediary to analyze and connect.

-Effective self-service helps your team deflect low-value work and keep experienced agents working on higher-value tickets.
+Effective self-service helps your customer support team deflect low-value work and keep experienced human agents working on higher-value tickets.
 Naturally, a self-serve solution would save you money, and the cost per self-serve interaction would be in cents, compared to the cost per live agent interaction, usually in dollars.

 Nextivas-Nextie-AI-powered-chatbot-for-customer-journey